 In September 2004, Congress declined to renew the Assault Weapons Ban of 1994, or AWB, which prohibited the manufacture of certain firearms defined as "assault weapons"; restricted the sale or possession of "assault weapons," except those that were manufactured prior to the law's enactment; and placed restrictions on the sale of new high capacity ammunition feeding devices.
 Various states and local jurisdictions, including Colorado, California, and Washington (states in which we operate stores), have adopted their own versions of the AWB or high capacity ammunition feeding device restrictions, some of which restrictions apply to the products we sell in other states.
 If a statute similar to the AWB were to be enacted or re-enacted at the federal level, it would impact our ability to sell certain products.
 Additionally, state and local governments have proposed laws and regulations that, if enacted, would place additional restrictions on the manufacture, transfer, sale, purchase, possession and use of firearms, ammunition and shooting-related products.
 For example, several states, such as California, Colorado, Connecticut, Florida, Maryland, New Jersey, New York, and Washington have enacted laws and regulations that are more restrictive than federal laws and regulations that limit access to and sale of certain firearms and ammunition.
 Connecticut and New York impose mandatory screening of ammunition purchases; California and the District of Columbia have requirements for microstamping (that is, engraving the handgun's serial number on each cartridge) of new handguns; Washington recently passed legislation that, among other things, raises the minimum age to purchase any firearm to 21 from 18 and imposes a three-day waiting period on gun purchases.
-California also raised the minimum age to purchase any firearm to 21 and enacted several restrictions regarding ammunition sales.
-Some states prohibit the sale of guns without internal or external locking mechanisms.
-Other state or local governmental entities may also explore similar legislative or regulatory initiatives that may further restrict the manufacture, sale, purchase, possession or use of firearms, ammunition and shooting-related products.
+California also raised the minimum age to purchase any firearm to 21 and enacted several restrictions regarding ammunition state or local government entities may also explore similar legislative or regulatory initiatives that may further restrict the manufacture, sale, p relief, abatement, restitution, fines, penalties or other relief resulting from the criminal or unlawful misuse of a qualified product by third parties.

-The Protection of Lawful Commerce in Arms Act, which became effective in October 2005, prohibits civil liability actions from being brought or continued in any federal or state court against federally licensed manufacturers, distributors, dealers or importers of firearms or ammunition for damages, punitive damages, injunctive or declaratory relief, abatement, restitution, fines, penalties or other relief resulting from the criminal or unlawful misuse of a qualified product by third parties.
 The legislation does not preclude traditional product liability actions.

+The Protection of Lawful Commerce in Arms Act, which became effective in October 2005, prohibits civil liability actions from being brought or continued in any federal or state court against federally licensed manufacturers, distributors, dealers or importers of firearms or ammunition for damages, punitive damages, injunctive or declaratory